OWASP/owasp-mastg/Document/0x05-Testing-Processes-and-Techniques.md

 On the other hand, dealing with multi-threaded anti-debugging controls, cryptographic white-boxes, stealthy anti-tampering features and highly complex control flow transformations is not for the faint-hearted.
 By nature, the best software protection schemes are highly proprietary, and while many tasks can be automated, the way to successful reversing is plastered with good amounts of thinking, coding, frustration, and - depending on your personality - sleepless nights and strained relationships.

-(...
-TODO ...)
+It's easy to get overwhelmed by the sheer scope of it in the beginning.
+The best way to get started is to set up some basic tools (see the respective sections in the Android and iOS reversing chapters) and starting doing simple reversing tasks and crackmes.
+As you go, you'll need to learn about the assembler/bytecode language, the operating system in question, obfuscations you encounter, and so on.
+Start with simple tasks and gradually level up to more difficult ones.

 ### Basic Tampering Techniques

 Tampering is the process of making changes to a mobile app (either the compiled app, or the running process) or its environment to affect its behavior.
 For example, an app might refuse to run on your rooted test device, making it impossible to run some of your tests.
 In cases like that, you'll want to alter that particular behavior.

 In the following section we'll give a high level overview of the techniques most commonly used in mobile app security testing.
 Later, we'll drill down into OS-specific details for both Android and iOS.